bevyengine/bevy/release-content/release-notes/sun_disk.md

 You can set both the `angular_size` and `intensity` of the sun disk, changing the size and brightness of the sun.
 We've included a convenient `SunDisk::EARTH` constant, to spare you the tricky experimental trigonometry.

-If you've ever stared directly at the sun in real life (don't!), you'll also be familiar with a spreading glow that bleeds out into the nearby sky.
+If you've ever stared directly at the sun in real life (not recommended), you'll also be familiar with a spreading glow that bleeds out into the nearby sky.
 In rendering, this achieved through a post-processing effect is known as "bloom", and is enabled by adding the [`Bloom`] component to your camera entity.